-If you're in the market for a new computer display, you might be hard-pressed to find something better than the best Samsung monitors.
+If you're in the market for a new computer monitor, you might be hard-pressed to find something better than the best Samsung monitors.
 The company has long been a leader in the display space, as is evidenced by the screens found on the best Samsung phones like the Galaxy S21 series.
 So whether you want something high-end, something with a curve, or just a standard monitor that doesn't cost a lot, we've rounded up the best of the best right here.

 - 32-inch WQHD: Samsung SD850

-This 31.5-inch QLED monitor has a TN panel and 4K resolution with a 60Hz refresh rate, ultimately delivering a stunning, smooth picture.
-Its sleek design should fit in well on any desk, and if you're a gamer, AMD FreeSync compatibility and a 1ms response time will make your games buttery smooth.
-Connect with either HDMI or DisplayPort.
+This 32-inch LED monitor offers 4K resolution with a 60Hz refresh rate, ultimately delivering a stunning, smooth picture.
+Its sleek design fits well on any desk, and it even has smart TV functionality such as Netflix, HBO, and even Apple AirPlay 2.
+Connect it using either an HDMI or USB-C cable.

 Considering the budget price, you're getting a lot of curved monitor here.
 The 27-inch screen has a resolution of 1920x1080 and an LED backlight, all contained in a slim chassis with a forked stand.
 AMD FreeSync compatibility, a 60Hz refresh rate, and a 4ms response time equate to a great gaming experience, but it's equally useful for general work.
-Connect this to your computer via HDMI and get a different mount to take advantage of the built-in Eye Saver Mode for those long sessions.
+Connect this to your computer via HDMI or VGA and take advantage of the built-in Eye Saver Mode for those long sessions.

-The CFG73 is a 27-inch curved QLED monitor with VA panel, 1ms response time, 144Hz refresh rate, and FHD resolution.
-It has superb sRGB color reproduction to make your games look as good as possible, and the stand can be rotated, tilted, swiveled, and pivoted to get the ideal setup on your desk.
+The SJ55W is a 34-inch LCD monitor with a 75Hz refresh rate and 3440 x 1440 (WQHD) resolution.
+It has both picture-by-picture and picture-in-picture modes built-in, and the stand can be rotated, tilted, swiveled, and pivoted to get the ideal setup on your desk.
 AMD FreeSync tech is included, and you can connect with HDMI or DisplayPort.
-If you're a gamer, this should be on your shortlist.

 If you'd like to eschew the curve and still get a quality 32-inch LED monitor, the SD850 should fit the bill.
 It has a WQHD resolution, 5ms response time, 60Hz refresh rate, and perfect sRGB color reproduction for a satisfying picture, and you can adjust its compact stand for tilt, height, swivel, and pivot.
 Connect with HDMI, DisplayPort, or DVI.

-Those upgrading from the Samsung CRG5 monitor will definitely want to check out the Samsung Odyssey G7 monitor with its 2560x1440 resolution.
-But the real story here is the 240Hz refresh rate, along with being compatible with both NVIDIA G-Sync and AMD's FreeSync Premium Pro.
-Get the upper hand while enjoying a beautiful monitor.
+Those upgrading from the Samsung CRG5 monitor will definitely want to check out the Samsung Odyssey G5 monitor with its 2560x1440 resolution.
+But the real story here is the 144Hz refresh rate, along with being compatible with both NVIDIA G-Sync and AMD's FreeSync Premium Pro.
+So get the upper hand while enjoying a beautiful monitor.

 It can be tough finding a monitor that looks premium but doesn't break the bank.
-The Samsung SR35 fits the bill with its 24-inch display, along with almost no bezels on three out of the four sides.
-Along with the 75Hz refresh rate, and has a built-in USB hub.
+The Samsung FT45 fits the bill with its 24-inch display, along with almost no bezels on all four sides.
+The FT45 is height-adjustable, sports a 75Hz refresh rate, and has a built-in USB hub.
 Plus, you'll get Samsung's Eye Saver Mode and Flicker-Free technology to keep your eyes healthy when staring at your computer for long periods of time.

 Pick the best Samsung monitor for you

 There are plenty of monitors on offer from Samsung, and attempting to find the perfect option for you can be tough.
-If we're making a suggestion that will fit the needs of most people, we can't help but go with the 28-inch Samsung UE570.
-It has a very attractive price considering it has a 4K resolution, superb color, and works flawlessly with Samsung Wireless DeX mode.
+However, if we're making a suggestion that will fit most people's needs, we can't help but go with the 32-inch Samsung M7 monitor.
+It has a very attractive price considering it has a 4K UHD resolution, superb color, and works flawlessly with Samsung Wireless DeX mode.
 Plus, it makes use of Samsung's Tizen OS to provide access to some of the best streaming services while including a remote and built-in speakers.
-As long as you don't mind a flat display without a curve, this should make an excellent pick for a lot of people.
+As long as you don't mind a flat display without a curve, this should make an excellent pick for many people.

 We may earn a commission for purchases using our links.
 Learn more.